Jarred6068/MRPC_support/README.md

     - the scripts `ADDIS_Post_Analysis_processing.R` and `AL_genetabV2.R` contain supporting functions used in analyzing and producing results.
     - Additional R functions and intermediate output files are provided in this folder.

-- In the folder `./Analysis with GMAC` the GMAC function from Yang et al, 2017 was applied to trios from the top 5 five tissues by sample size from GTEx and compared with results from MRPC.
+- In the folder `./Analysis with GMAC` the GMAC function from Yang et al, 2017 "Identifying cis-mediators for trans-eQTLs across many human tissues using genomic mediation analysis" was applied to trios from the top 5 five tissues by sample size from GTEx and compared with results from MRPC.
     - The subdirectory `run_GMAC_scripts` contains scripts used to run GMAC on the trios in each tissue.
 See `README_gmac.txt`
     - The sudirectory `/sim_scripts` contains the scripts and functions for comparing GMAC and MRPC and simulated mediation trios.
 See `GMAC_Simulations_README.txt`
+    - The subdirectory `./Lab Notes` contains intermediate progress reports for the analses of trios with GMAC
     - The script `GMACpostproc.R` contains a set of helper functions used across post inference analyses and generating results.
     - The script `GMACanalysis.R` contains wrapper functions used for running GMAC.
     - Additional R scripts and intermediate output files are provided in this folder